-Georgian’s facilities management team is busy this month installing new signs on the walls outside every single washroom across all seven college campuses.
+A few months ago, Georgian’s facilities management team installed signs on the walls outside every single washroom across all seven college campuses.
 The new signs send an important message.
 They read: “At Georgian, we respect everyone’s right to choose the washroom most appropriate for them.”

-Georgian has had single-stall, accessible, gender-neutral washrooms for about five years, but alumnus Allysha Miller remembers when they decided those weren’t enough.
+Georgian has had single-stall, accessible, gender-inclusive washrooms for about five years, but alumnus Allysha Miller remembers when they decided those weren’t enough.

 “The idea came from a safe spaces training session that GCSA attended,” the former campus ambassador explains.
 It was 2019, and student leaders were learning from Georgian grad and local LGBTQ2S+ activist Dale Boyle.